romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When consuming workflows in GitHub Actions, how can you ensure that a workflow is triggered only when a new release is published in another repository within the same organization?
+Q: When consuming workflows in GitHub Actions, how can you ensure that a workflow is triggered only when a new release is published in another repository within the same organization?
 <details><summary>Show the answer</summary><p>

 - **Configure a repository_dispatch event in the source repository and trigger it manually when a new release is published**